 Secure the top profile.

 The platform is calibrated using giant nuts placed at each corner of the print bed.
-Due to their large size, they are easy to rotate, making calibration very easy (as much as possible).
+Due to their large size, the nuts are easy to rotate.
+This makes calibration very easy.

 Calibration is performed in a standard way at the four extreme points of the table using a sheet of paper folded in half.